surma/surma.dev/content/things/webgpu.md

 ### Pipelines

 Currently, WebGPU allows you to create two types of pipelines: A Render Pipeline and a Compute Pipeline.
 As the name suggest, the Render Pipeline renders something, meaning it creates a 2D image.
 That image needn’t be on screen, but could just be rendered to memory (which is called a Framebuffer).
 A Compute Pipeline is more generic in that it returns a buffer, which can contain any sort of data.
 For the remainder of this blog post I’ll focus on Compute Pipelines, as I like to think of Render Pipelines as a specialization/optimization of Compute Pipelines.
 Now, this is not only historically backwards — the compute pipeline was built as an abstraction over the very purpose-built rendering pipeline — but actually considerably understates that these pipelines are physically different circuits in your GPU.
-In terms of the API, however, I find my mental model quite good. <mark>In the future, it seems likely that more types of pipelines — maybe a Raytracing Pipeline — get added to WebGPU.</mark>
+In terms of the API, however, I find my mental model quite good.
+In the future, it seems likely that more types of pipelines — maybe a Raytracing Pipeline — get added to WebGPU.

 With WebGPU, a pipeline consists of one (or more) programmable stages, where each stage is defined by a shader and an entry point.
 A Compute Pipline has a single `compute` stage, while a Render Pipeline would have a `vertex` and a `fragment` stage: